Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 is not allowed, but you can write: `n3, m3 := 12, 13;`
 The right-hand sides in such a _multiple assignment_ can also contain expressions, even calculated at compile-time with #run.
 If wanted, declaration and assignment can be on separate lines.
+Modification assignments and declarations can be combined in one assignment:
+In line (4), b is modified, a and c are declared.
+In line (5), d is declared, a and c are modified.

 ## 5.6 - Swapping values
 See *5.5_swapping.jai*: